-The first shop was started in a 1972 building, following the Coral Gables architecture with a typical Mediterranean Revival style very dear to this southern Miami suburb
+The first shop was started in a 1972 building, following the Coral Gables architecture with a typical Mediterranean Revival style dear to this southern Miami suburb

 A modest start